Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Numerical Results

 To test the real-world effectiveness of our estimator, we implement a queueing simulator with nonstationary arrivals using a similar setup to \cite{li2023experimenting}.
 The simulator is a queueing birth-death chain with inhomogeneous, state-dependent Poisson arrival rates based on a nonstationary estimate of patient arrival rates to an emergency department (both based on day of week, and time of day), obtained using data from the SEEStat Home Hospital database \citep{seestat_data}; see Figure 9, Section 5.2, and Appendix B.1 of \cite{li2023experimenting} for details.
 In the simulator, customers are less likely to join when the state is higher (i.e., the emergency department is busier).
 While the arrival rate is state-dependent in the simulator, the service rate is constant in all states.
 We implement a discrete-time version of this simulator, with a constant proportional change in the arrival rates between treatment and control (e.g., a change in efficiency of the emergency department).
 Full details are provided in Appendix \ref{Appendix:real_case}.
 We run this simulator for 40,320 time steps (corresponding to four weeks of real time with 1-minute-long time steps), with 500 simulated experiment trajectories.
 The corresponding switchback experiment uses 1-hour intervals.

-In Figure~\ref{fig:case_study}, we compare the truncated DQ estimator with the stationary DQ and LSTD-OPE estimators from \cite{farias2022markovian}, and the bias-corrected (BC) estimator with burn-in periods under the Bernoulli switchback design from \cite{hu2022switchback}.
-The LSTD-OPE estimator yields a mean of $-2.39$ with a standard deviation of $0.45$, falling outside the plotted range.
-Both the DM and stationary DQ estimators exhibit significant bias.
-In contrast, the truncated DQ estimator with $k = 4$ or $5$ closely approximates the GATE.
-While the BC estimator with a 20-minute burn-in period also performs well, it relies on a more complex switchback design that typically requires prior knowledge to select an appropriate interval.
+We compare the TPG estimator with the stationary DQ and LSTD-OPE~\citep{farias2022markovian}, and with the bias-corrected (BC) estimator (with burn-in) under the Bernoulli \textit{switchback design}~\citep{hu2022switchback}.
+See Figure~\ref{fig:case_study}.
+LSTD-OPE yields a mean of $-2.39$, outside the plotted range.
+Both DM and stationary DQ exhibit substantial bias.
+By contrast, the TPG estimator with $k=4$ or $5$ (chosen by Appendix~\ref{appendix:algo}) closely approximates the GATE.
+The BC estimator with a 20-minute burn-in also performs well, but it depends on a more complex switchback design that typically requires prior knowledge to choose the interval.
+Table~\ref{tab:ci_coverage_k} and Figure~\ref{fig:hac_mc_var} further validate the nonstationary HAC variance estimator in this case study via Monte Carlo simulation: it closely matches the simulated variance, and the resulting 95\% CI attains near-nominal coverage at $k=5$.

-\paragraph{Case study: NYC ride-sharing simulator.} We further adapt a large-scale NYC ride-sharing simulator using real-world data from \cite{peng2025differences}.
+\paragraph{Case Study II: NYC ride-sharing simulator.} We further adapt a large-scale NYC ride-sharing simulator using real-world data from \cite{peng2025differences}.
 Rider arrivals and destination locations are generated based on historical records provided by New York City’s Taxi and Limousine Commission \cite{TLC}, restricted to trips within Manhattan.
 In this setting, we evaluate the platform’s pricing policy, where the fare offered to a rider is computed as a fixed rate per unit of time multiplied by the estimated trip duration from pickup to destination.
 The treatment policy applies a higher rate per unit of time than the control policy.
 Upon receiving a price quote, the rider can either accept the trip—triggering a dispatch of the nearest available vehicle and generating a reward equal to the trip fare—or reject it, resulting in no dispatch and zero reward.
 We run the simulator for 500,000 rider arrivals, i.e., approximately 142 hours of simulated time, across 100 simulated experiment trajectories.

 As shown in Figure~\ref{fig:events}, rider arrivals in the NYC ride-sharing data from September 2024 exhibit complex, non-stationary patterns \citep{TLC}, presenting a significant challenge for treatment effect estimation.
 Further details on the simulator and the rider choice model are provided in Appendix~\ref{Appendix:real_case_NYC}.